Get exclusive member benefits & effect social change. Join Today

 Surgery can remove the adrenal gland and surrounding tissue, if necessary.

 Radiation can be used to kill cancer cells.
 There are two types of radiation therapy.
-External radiation therapy is applied from the outside of your body.
-Internal therapy applies radioactive substances directly to the tumor.
-Radiation may be put in place with catheters, needles, or wires.
+External radiation therapy is applied from outside your body.
+Internal therapy applies radioactive substances directly to the tumor, inside your body.
+Catheters, needles, or wires may be used to administer internal therapy.

 Biologic therapy uses your own immune system and body to destroy the cancer.